FP4. Frequently Asked Questions (FAQ)

 A: Android 12 came out in July 2021.
 We would love to have launched Fairphone 4 with the latest Android version.
 However, it takes months of work from our team to develop software for a smartphone.
 We didn't have access to the Android 12 code early enough to base our software on Android 12 at launch.
 However, we will upgrade Fairphone 4 to Android 12 in 2022.
 Fairphone guarantees Android 12 and 13 for Fairphone 4 users.

-We also aim to provide updates for Android 14 and 15.
+We also aim to provide upgrades for Android 14 and 15.
 However, since Qualcomm will not offer support in the development, we cannot guarantee them.

 Q: What does PCR plastic mean?
 Why didn't you use ocean plastic?